ajaygupta1711/LambdaTestCertification/README.md

 LambdaTest-Certifications.cy.js

-## Note: Create another test 'LambdaTest-Certifications1.cy.js' as Xpath is not supporting LambdaTest App.

 ## Command to run the test on the LambdaTest:

 1. Open the command prompt and navigate to the path where the respository is saved.